filamentphp/filament/packages/app/docs/05-dashboard.md

 ---
-title: Getting started
+title: Dashboard
 ---

 Filament allows you to build dynamic dashboards, comprised of "widget" cards, very easily.

-To learn how to use widgets, you should visit the [widgets documentation](../widgets/overview).
-There, you will find a list of [available widgets](../widgets/overview#available-widgets) that you can add to your app, and details on how to build custom widgets.
+The following document will explain how to use these widgets to assemble a dashboard using the app framework.

+## Available widgets

+Filament ships with these widgets:

+- [Stats overview](../widgets/stats-overview) widgets display any data, often numeric data, within cards in a row.
+- [Chart](../widgets/charts) widgets display numeric data in a visual chart.
+- [Table](#table-widgets) widgets which display a [table](../tables/getting-started) on your dashboard.

 You may also [create your own custom widgets](#custom-widgets) which can then have a consistent design with Filament's pre-built widgets.

-The following document will explain how to use these widgets to assemble a dashboard using the app framework.

 ## Sorting widgets